 This new feature of Mockito is only available if we use an InlineMockMaker

-.
-This interface extends the MockMaker
+is an interface that extends the MockMaker

 .

-To override this default MockMaker
+To override the default MockMaker

 and use a InlineMockMaker